-Noting all of the above, what do you really want to do?
+Given all of the above, what do you really want to do?
 It boils down to a few possibilities:

-- 1) In APL (development session), or an APL-GUI (runtime) application you write data to Excel, etc., eg. format and print; further processing, eg. charts), or you read data into your APL environment from Excel. - 2) In Excel you call upon APL functions to perform calculations, run an existing APL utility, read an APL-driven database etc. and return results, or you send Excel data to an APL system and have it processed there. - 3) Other OLE Options eg. create ActiveX controls using APL; use non-APL ActiveX objects from within APL; use ADO for database access; etc.
+- 1) APL as Client in an APL development session, or an APL-GUI (runtime) application you write data to Excel, and perhaps go on to format and print; do further processing, eg. charts, or you read data into your APL environment from Excel. - 2) APL as Server from within another Office application (eg. Excel) you call upon APL functions to perform calculations, run an existing APL utility, read an APL-driven database etc. and return results.
+Or, you send data to an APL system and perform final processing there. - 3) Other OLE Options eg. create ActiveX controls using APL; use non-APL ActiveX objects from within APL; use ADO for database access; etc.